ParseDotEXE/fullstack-movie-watchlist-app/README.md

 [Coming soon]

 ## Project Structure
-Entity Design:
+Database Relationships:
+- User to UserMovie: One-to-Many (one user has many UserMovie records)
+- Movie to UserMovie: One-to-Many (one movie can be in many users' lists)
+- User to Movie: Many-to-Many (through UserMovie as the join table) Entity Design:
 - User Entity: id, username, email, password
 - Movie Entity: Stores only movie references (tmdbId) and caches poster URL (posterUrl) for faster loading with TMDB API